Pineapple Growing in the Florida Home Landscape

 Leaves

-The leaves are sessile and whorled around a central stem and increase in size toward the top of the plant.
-Individual leaves range in length from 2 to 8 inches (5-20 cm) for new plants and up to slightly more than 5 ft (1.5 m) on mature heathy plants.
+The leaves are sessile and whorled around a central stem.
+They increase in size toward the top of the plant.
+Individual leaves range in length from 2 to 8 inches long (5–20 cm) for young plants and up to slightly more than 5 feet long (1.5 m) on mature, healthy plants.
 Leaves taper progressively toward the tip and end in a sharp point.
 Leaves may or may not have spines along their edges depending upon variety and growing conditions.
-Pineapple's semi-rigid leaves collect water at their bases, where aerial roots may absorb the water and nutrients.
-Once the plant has produced between 70 and 80 leaves, it is ready to flower.
+The leaves are semi-rigid and allow the plant to collect water at the base of the leaves, where aerial roots may absorb water and nutrients.
+Once the plant has produced between 70 and 80 leaves it is ready to flower.

 Inflorescence (Flowers)

-The fruit peduncle (stem) and inflorescence develop from the apical growing point, and the emergence of the inflorescence is called the red heart stage due to the reddish peduncle bracts at the base of the inflorescence.
+The fruit peduncle (stem) and inflorescence develop from the apical growing point.
+The emergence of the inflorescence is called the red heart stage due to the reddish peduncle bracts at the base of the inflorescence.
 The inflorescence consists of from 50 to over 200 individual flowers and is capped by a crown of numerous short leaves (up to 150).

-The individual flowers are hermaphroditic, with 3 sepals and petals, six stamens and 1 pistil.
+The individual flowers are hermaphroditic (bisexual) with three sepals and petals, six stamens and one pistil.
 The flower petals are white at their bases to violet-blue at their tips.
 Each flower is surrounded by a hairy bract.

-Generally, the first flowers open 50 or so days after flower induction, and flowering continues for 20 to 40 days.
-Usually 1 to 10 flowers open daily beginning around midnight and close the following evening.
+Generally, the first flowers open 50 or so days after flower induction and flowering continues for 20 to 40 days.
+Usually one to 10 flowers open daily beginning around midnight and close the following evening.

 Fruit